 Do Roof Racks Affect Gas Mileage?

-Car manufacturers have long understood the importance that aerodynamics play in terms of a vehicle’s gas mileage, which is why we have seen such a drastic change in the way vehicles look.
+Car manufacturers have long understood the importance that aerodynamics plays in terms of a vehicle’s gas mileage, which is why we have seen such a drastic change in the way vehicles look.
 Surfaces that cause resistance make the vehicle work harder to stay moving, which uses more gas.
 Surfaces that allow wind to flow more smoothly around them do not make the vehicle work as hard and do not use as much gas.

 Most roof rack companies understand this and have worked hard to create products that minimally affect a vehicle’s gas mileage.
 While it ultimately depends on what you are carrying and how often you are carrying it, some things, like a bike, can reduce gas mileage by up to 30%, so it is a good idea to remove items that you do not need to carry whenever possible.